brianshumate/vaultron/README.md

-Please note that while this project connects the Vault instance directly to a Consul server for the sake of simplicity, the best approach in production is to always connect each Vault instance to a local Consul agent which joins the cluster of Consul servers.
+Please note that while this project connects the Vault instance directly to a Consul server for the sake of simplicity, the best approach in production is to always connect each Vault instance to a local Consul agent in _client mode_ which in turn joins the cluster of Consul servers.

-Along these lines, this project also has to disable Consul health checks for Vault since they are not designed to work with a Vault instance talking directly to Consul server.
+While Vault functions as expected in this configuration, the built in Vault health checks for Consul do not work, so Vault does not register itself into Consul to avoid issues.

+This will be remedied with a configuration that more closely matches a best practices production setup in an upcoming release.

 ### Where's My Data?